Abhisheksingh0303/cafe-project/README.md

    Install XAMPP and set up a MySQL database.

-Import the provided database schema (cafe_db.sql) into your MySQL database.

-Configure the database connection in the PHP files where necessary.

-Start the XAMPP server and open the project in your web browser.

-You're ready to use the Cafe Management System!

-Usage
-Log in as an administrator to access the admin panel and configure cafe settings.

-Employees can log in to take and manage orders, view reservations, and more.

-Customers can use the system to place orders and make reservations.

-Contributing
-If you'd like to contribute to the development of the Cafe Management System, please follow these steps:

-Fork the repository on GitHub.

-Create a new branch for your feature or bug fix.

-Make your changes and commit them with descriptive commit messages.

-Push your changes to your fork.

-Create a pull request to merge your changes into the main repository.

-License
+# License
 This project is open-source and available under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

-Acknowledgments
+# Acknowledgments
 We would like to thank the open-source community and all contributors for their support in developing this Cafe Management System.

-Enjoy managing your cafe efficiently with our software!
+# Enjoy managing your cafe efficiently with our software!

-For any questions or issues, please contact Abhishek Singh.
+# For any questions or issues, please contact Abhishek Singh.